Megaphone Chart Pattern Success Rate – Case Study

 Discussion :

 The results were terrible.
 We tried to see at least a 1:0.8 risk-reward ratio.
-Test results will be worse than in our research for one risk and reward.
+Test results will be worse than our research for one risk and reward.

 Visual and manual observations make our tests, so we accept any critique.